trothr/ductwork/Protocol.md

 Think PIPINPUT (sort of) and the consumer consumes the record.

-The producer sends "`OKAY`" and advances the sequence count.
+The producer sends advances the sequence count.
+The library function returns and the producer stage is unblocked.

 * `QUIT`